gridgain/yardstick/README.md

 `jfreechart-graph-plotter-run.sh` script accepts the following arguments:

 * `--input` - input folder where files with probe points are located (required)
+* `--chartColumns` - number of columns that the charts are displayed in on the resulted page

 As a result the script produces 'png' images with graphs and html pages where all graphs belonging to the one test run are located.